Aji Dulce substitute options arranged side by side for cooking swaps

 Bell peppers seem like the obvious swap given their sweetness and zero heat, but their flavor is flat and watery compared to aji dulce's concentrated aromatic quality.
 A sofrito built on bell peppers lacks the fragrant depth that makes Venezuelan and Puerto Rican cooking distinctive - you get sweetness without character.

-Scotch Bonnet is tempting because it shares the same C. chinense species and a genuinely fruity aroma, and the head-to-head contrast between aji dulce and scotch bonnet makes this clear: scotch bonnets clock in at 100,000-350,000 SHU, roughly 700 times hotter than a chipotle.
+Scotch Bonnet is tempting because it shares the same C. chinense species and a notably fruity aroma, and the head-to-head contrast between aji dulce and scotch bonnet makes this clear: scotch bonnets clock in at 100,000-350,000 SHU, roughly 700 times hotter than a chipotle.
 That heat overwhelms every dish aji dulce is meant for.

 Pepperoncini rounds out the avoid list despite its mild 100-500 SHU range.
-The acidity is the problem — pepperoncini carries a sharp, briny tang (especially the jarred variety) that clashes with the sweet, aromatic base notes aji dulce contributes.
-In pickled applications it can work, but as a cooking substitute it pulls the flavor profile in the wrong direction.
+The acidity is the problem - pepperoncini carries a sharp, briny tang (especially the jarred variety) that clashes with the sweet, aromatic base notes aji dulce contributes.

 Fact-Checked & Expert Reviewed